simist/RiseSauceDemoProject/README.md

 # Steps to import the project
 - Open  Eclipse
 - Copy the Github link of this project
-- In eclipse, from open perspective select 'Git Repository
+- In eclipse, from open perspective select 'Git Repository'
-- Now, select the option 'Clone existing repository
+- Now, select the option 'Clone existing repository'
-- Provide the Git hub URL
+- Provide the Git hub URL :https://github.com/simist/RiseSauceDemoProject.git
 - Provide your Github login details
 - Select master branch and click Finish
 - Once the above steps are completed, the project will be available in your local repository